Jibanananda Das: Poetics

 Writing about Jibanananda Das' poetry, Joe Winter remarked:It is a natural process, though perhaps the rarest one.
-Jibanananda Das's style reminds us of this, seeming to come unbidden.
-It has many sentences that scarcely pause for breath, of word-combinations that seem altogether unlikely but work, of switches in register from sophisticated usage to a village-dialect word, that jar and in the same instant settle in the mind, full of friction – in short, that almost becomes a part of the consciousness ticking.
+Jibanananda's style reminds us of this, seeming to come unbidden.
+It is full of sentences that scarcely pause for breath; of word-combinations that seem altogether unlikely but work; of switches in register, from a sophisticated usage to a village-dialect word, that jar and in the same instant settle in the mind.
+Full of friction, in short, that almost becomes a part of the consciousness ticking.

 A few lines are quoted below in support of Winter's remarks:

 Nevertheless, the owl stays wide awake;